nathanquiroz2022/ELK-STACK-PROJECT/README.md

 ### Elk Configuration

 Ansible was used to automate configuration of the ELK machine.
 No configuration was performed manually, which is advantageous because...

-- _TODO: What is the main advantage of automating configuration with Ansible?_
-  The main advantage of automating configuration with Ansible are as follows:
+  - The main advantage of automating configuration with Ansible are as follows:
   ADVANTAGES OF ANSIBLE:

 	Open Source Tool